deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "It fits." she agreed.

-On screen, the prince's speech was still playing out. "…*Together with our friends and allies, creating a fleet that will be greater than any one nation's contribution, and able to defend not only human lives and interests, but those of any innocent person regardless of creed, race, or species."*
+On screen, the prince's speech was still playing out. "...*Together with our friends and allies, creating a fleet that will be greater than any one nation's contribution, and able to defend not only human lives and interests, but those of any innocent person regardless of creed, race, or species."*

 Charlotte stifled a burp.
 "What do you think he meant by that?"